-If you’ve got poor credit or no credit, it can be difficult to borrow money cheaply.
+It can be difficult to borrow money cheaply if you’ve got poor credit or no credit.
 But specially designed credit cards for bad credit, or no credit, are designed for people just like you.

-There’s a whole market dedicated to credit cards for bad credit - and by using them regularly, and paying them off on time, you can quickly improve your credit score to help you get the best deals when you apply for other products.
+Fortunately, there’s a whole market dedicated to credit cards for bad credit.
+Even better, by using these cards regularly and paying them off on time, you can quickly improve your credit score to help you get the best deals when you apply for other products.

 You've declared bankruptcy in the past

 Using a credit builder card carefully could improve your credit record.
 To do this, you must make all your repayments on time and stay within your credit limit for several months – typically about six months.
 This also means staying on top of your other bills and not missing payments.

 Paying back what you borrow on time looks good to banks and other providers, even if you’ve had debt problems in the past.
 Credit builder cards are a good way of proving you can pay back what you borrow.
 So the next time your finances are looked into, lenders will see you've made a conscious effort to repay your debts.

 Having one of these credit cards to build credit should make it easier for you to get accepted for credit cards, loans or mortgages in the future.
 You’ll also have more options open to you, so you’ll have a better chance of getting the best deals on the market.

 To find the best credit cards to build credit, you can use our CardFinder tool to match you with the cards you are most likely to get.

 Instead of having to go through all the different deals yourself, CardFinder uses the details you provide about your circumstances and matches you with the cards you have the best chance of being approved for.

 It doesn't affect your credit score, and you can pick the ideal card from a more manageable selection.